What has changed related to the nutritional properties of fiber?

 What type of fiber are you using?

 As a result of a flurry of innovation we currently have a few different formulations on shelf.
 The type of fiber varies depending on the recipe and is shown in our ingredient list.
 We are evolving the type of fiber we are using to align with latest thinking on what constitutes a fiber.
-In 2020 we are transitioning over to using a new type of soluble tapioca fiber and either high quality corn fiber or Allulose, depending on whether you are in the U.S. or Canada.
+In 2020 we transitioned over to using a new type of soluble tapioca fiber and high quality corn fiber in Canada.
 If you have any specific questions, drop us a line at email@example.com.

 Do SmartSweets contain IMO?
 Why?